centreon/centreon-plugins/centreon-plugins/docs/en/developer/guide.rst

 * Operating System  : os
 * Storage equipment : storage

-According to the monitored object, it exists an organization which can use :
+According to the monitored object, it exists an organization which can use:

 * Type
 * Constructor
 * Model
 * Monitoring Protocol

-For example, if you want to add a plugin to monitor Linux by SNMP, you need to create this directory :
+For example, if you want to add a plugin to monitor Linux by SNMP, you need to create this directory:
 ::

   $ mkdir -p os/linux/snmp

-You also need to create a "mode" directory for futures modes :
+You also need to create a "mode" directory for futures modes:
 ::

   $ mkdir os/linux/snmp/mode